 Duration Of Alcohol In Blood, Urine, And Breath

 Alcohol stays in your body longer than you can imagine.
-The presence of alcohol may be measured by blood, breath, or urine tests.5
+The presence of alcohol may be

 How Long Alcohol Stays In Blood